sebasfalcone/better-work-notes/Dessign_Patterns.md

 ![Dependency_inversion_principle_good](./Resources/SOLID/Dependency_inversion_principle_good.jpeg)

-The direction of the original dependency has been inverted: low-level classes are now depended on the high-level abstraction.
+The direction of the original dependency has been inverted: low-level classes are now dependent on the high-level abstraction.

 # Catalog of design patterns
 For this part the summary will contain the following: